 When a woman in power makes a mistake, she falls.
 When men make mistakes, it's an opportunity to learn.
 Double standards we see in the private and public sectors send confusing messages.
-The leadership that talks about closing the gender gap and providing a safe workplace, and then behave in a way that makes women feel vulnerable and singled out - that seems to be the constant maze we find ourselves in, year after year.
+The leadership that talks about closing the gender gap and providing a safe workplace, and then behaving in a way that makes women feel vulnerable and singled out - seems to be the endless maze we find ourselves in, year after year.

 We need leaders who can take swift action when allegations are brought forward, to protect the alleged victim and the rule of law; the two need to go hand in hand.
 Victims need to be believed just as much as the people need to be innocent until proven guilty.
 The two go hand in hand.

-I have 20+ years of experience in managing people.
-I've had a fair share of staff issues I’ve dealt with, from domestic violence to reporting sexual harassment at work.
+I have 20+ years of experience in managing people, and I've had a fair share of staff issues I've dealt with, from domestic violence to reporting sexual harassment at work.
 As a manager of people, you have to know that this will be something you need to deal with and that you need to be ready to deal with it well.
 You need to be the leader you're supposed to be for your people, and it's not easy.
-I would recommend that you have a plan ready, develop a scenario planning, identify the best possible way to support your staff, and ensure you are taking the right measures when the time comes.
-Believe me, from experience, I can say you don’t want to be caught by surprise when a situation presents itself.
+I would recommend that you have a plan ready, develop a scenario planning, identify the best possible way to support your staff, and ensure you are taking the proper measures when the time comes.
+From experience, I can say you don't want to be caught by surprise when a situation presents itself.
 You want to be ready.

 For her research towards her book, published in 2010, Hannah went into organizations to analyze why women were not rising and why it was difficult to get women to become organizations' leaders.
 The answer, she found, was linked to organizational culture: "the 24/7 work culture, the culture of scrutinizing women, the culture of not valuing women's intelligence, the culture where women feel the need to hide their pregnancy they want to get to partnership or seniority."